wobbals/sampsonizer/README.md

 `sampsonizer -n 10 -i /tmp/BigBuckBunny.mp4 /tmp/frame%04d.png`

-# Notes & errata for reviewer
+# Notes, errata, and editorial for reviewers

 ## alternative approximate solution

+Before I dive in to a code solution to this prompt, it's worth stepping back to look at what's being asked:

-Depending on the interpretation of the original problem statement, much of this problem could be implemented in a "one-liner" gstreamer pipeline, for example:
+Depending on interpretation of the original problem statement, much of this problem could be implemented in a "one-liner" gstreamer pipeline, for example:

 ```